 Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 If you're anything like me (an overthinker at heart!), you probably have some questions you’d like answered before you get started!
-Below, I’ve listed some of the most asked questions I receive about my services, my approach, and what to expect.
+Below, I’ve listed some of the most asked questions I receive about my services, my approach, and what to expect in our time together.
 This FAQ page is here to help you feel more informed, grounded, and supported as you take your first steps!

 Getting Started with Therapy

-How can I tell if art therapy is the right approach for me?
+How can I tell if art therapy is the right approach for me or my child?

 Art therapy is often helpful for individuals dealing with trauma, anxiety, depression, or other emotional difficulties.
 Particularly, I’ve found that art therapy is helpful for clients with OCD, or those that feel that they are ‘overthinkers’.
 The process of creating art can allow you to process these challenges in a safe, supportive environment.